-In connection with pending first-party and third-party claims, the Office financial statements include accruals of a liability of \$1,774,092 and \$2,348,497 as of June 30, 2016 and 2015, respectively.
+In connection with pending first-party and third-party claims, the Office's financial statements include accruals of a liability of \$2,034,394 and \$1,774,092 as of June 30, 2017 and 2016, respectively.
 The first-party claims are property damage claims asserted by insured parishes.
 The third-party claims are liability claims brought by third parties asserting workers' compensation, property damage and personal injury claims, including sexual misconduct claims.